galliumgreg/minecraft_chatgpt_server_admin_tool/README.md

 To send a command directly to the Minecraft server, type the command as you would in the Minecraft client.

 You can also enter various commands to change these configurations at runtime or to control the script itself.
 These commands start with : and include:
-* `:pause`: Pause the GPT-3.5 model, preventing it from generating new messages.
+* `:pause`: Pause the GPT model, preventing it from generating new messages.
-* `:resume`: Resume the GPT-3.5 model if it was paused.
+* `:resume`: Resume the GPT model if it was paused.
-* `:restart`: Restart the GPT-3.5 model, clearing its conversation history.
+* `:restart`: Restart the GPT model, clearing its conversation history.
 * `:set <config variable name> <value>`: Sets a configuration variable at runtime.
 This does not update the configuration file.
 * `:get <config variable name>`: Prints the current value of a configuration variable.

+## Troubleshooting

+The output from GPT can be very unstable at times.
+A lot of this depends on the initial prompt you give it.
+Editing the prompt and giving better instructions can yield much better results.
+But it seems that even with detailed, accurate instructions, GPT can still behave unpredictably at times.
+Restarting the program, or using the `:restart` command, will reset things and may bring better result.

+If the program crashes and if you run into any errors please report an issue.

 ## Community